 Avoid the problem: Make sure that all guests know this is an unplugged ceremony.
 Include a note on your wedding website, and then remind guests with a wood plank, canvas, or chalkboard sign painted with the words ‘unplugged ceremony.’

 6. Using friends and family over professional vendors.

 Don’t accept every offer of help from friends and family.
 Sure it can help save money, but your pal who took one photography class may not get those perfect shots on your wedding day.
 And your BFF who builds awesome playlists isn’t a DJ who knows how to get people on the dance floor.

 Avoid the problem: Hire professionals for the areas of your wedding that matter the most to you.
 Elements best left to the professionals include catering, videography, photography, and music.
 If you have crafty family and friends who want to help, consider giving them responsibility for smaller tasks, such as designing favors or accessories for the wedding party.

-7. Expanding the guest list
+7. Expanding the guest list.

-Some couples overdo the guest list by including distant relations or including a plus-one option on every invitation.
+Some couples overdo the guest list by including distant relatives or including a plus-one option on every invitation.
 Perhaps you assume most of them will RSVP “no” and are surprised when your guest list balloons well beyond budget.

 Avoid the problem: You should be ready to accommodate everyone you invite and their plus-ones if you’ve given that option.
 Establish a guest limit based on your budget and then build your guest list, starting with your nearest and dearest and expanding from there until you reach your cap.

-8. Not having a backup plan for outdoor weddings
+8. Not having a backup plan for outdoor weddings.

 Getting married in the summer doesn’t ensure sunny skies — and it doesn’t take much rain to dampen your wedding dress.
 Blustery fall days can include gusts that upend reception tents.
 And winter weddings are lovely, unless the temperature drops far below freezing.